 Director, International Center for Dialogue and Peacebuilding

-Ms. Torry is an international peace and security expert specializing in the protection of civilians and support to mediation and peace processes, including technical support to ceasefire agreements and processes.
+Ms. Torry is an international peace and security expert specializing in support to mediation and peace processes, including technical support to ceasefire agreements and processes.
 For almost two decades, she has worked extensively with the United Nations, its Member States, and civil society.
 She is Director of the International Center for Dialogue and Peacebuilding which provides the process design and administration of the Track 1.5 informal intersessional BBNJ High Seas Treaty Dialogues.

 Special Envoy for the Ocean, Belgium